ASB

 Acoustic data analysis is relevant to a wide range of biological disciplines.
 Whether studying insect phenology, biodiversity, conservation, or bird communication, the ability to interpret sound can offer new insights.
 The workshop will equips members with valuable and transferable skills, including data collection, processing, and analysis, which can be applied to various research areas.

-Honey, I Blew-Up the Molecules: 3D Printing as a Multi-faceted and Multi-disciplinary Pedagogical Practice
+Honey, I Blew-Up the Molecules: Using 3D-Printing and Virtual Technologies as a Multi-faceted and Multi-disciplinary Pedagogical Practice

 Organizers: